USAID RenewHealth – Expanding Access to Community-Based Drug Rehabilitation in the Philippines

 Overview and Objectives

-In response, URC is implementing USAID RenewHealth, a five-year project that promotes social integration and increases the accessibility of drug treatment and rehabilitation within the community.
+In response, URC implemented USAID RenewHealth, a five-year project that promoted social integration and increased the accessibility of drug treatment and rehabilitation within the community.

 Community-Based Drug Rehabilitation (CBDR) is an integrated model for helping persons who use drugs (PWUDs) with low to mild severity of use.
 It includes screening, treatment, recovery and family support, and aftercare and reintegration.
 RenewHealth’s goal is to help PWUDs, people in recovery, and their families obtain access to informal care self-help or community-based rehabilitation and recovery support to reduce or prevent drug dependence.